Are you stuck in a career that doesn’t inspire you? Or a relationship that doesn’t excite you? Or a lifestyle that doesn’t fulfill you?

 Mental fatigue has a variety of causes.
 Depleted neurotransmitters can cause fatigue as well as a host of other issues.
 A lack of Adenosine Triphosphate (ATP) which is the energy source for brain cells is another cause of mental fatigue.
 And leads to neurodegenerative disease.

 Hormones that are out of balance can cause fatigue.
 And poor cerebral circulation which provides oxygen and nutrients to brain cells can result in fatigue.

-The amount of available mental energy has a direct influence on cognitive performance.
+The amount of available mental energy in your brain has a direct influence on your cognitive performance.